kukuu/StreamJack-Interceptor/README.md

 **Author: Alexander Adu-Sarkodie**
 <!--_Turning Video Endings into Revenue Engines_-->

-It's essentially an automated agentic intelligent video monetization engine that ensures viewers see valuable content when a user finishes watching something they care about.
-StreamJack automatically continue their journey with monetized content.
-Serving as an auto-play funnels for high-intent viewers.
+StreamJack is an intelligent post-roll monetization system that detects high-intent viewers and automatically continues their journey with targeted, monetized video content.

 ## Overview